Center for Cancer Prevention Research

-Stopping cancer before it starts: Ours is one of the few research centers dedicated to preventing—rather than treating—cancer, the second-leading cause of death in the United States.
-The center’s scientists conduct basic research into the causes of cancer and identify novel strategies to prevent, delay, or treat cancer.
+Stopping cancer before it starts: Ours is one of the few research centers dedicated to preventing cancer, the second-leading cause of death in the United States.
+The center’s scientists conduct basic research into the causes of cancer and identify novel strategies to prevent, delay, and treat cancer.
 Our most-promising discoveries move quickly into cancer-prevention trials, where the potential to save human lives is real.

 Because we are located within a leading pharmacy school, our center brings unique insights to cancer-prevention research.
 Our scientists understand how specific chemical compounds act in the human body and how they interfere with cancer’s genesis.
 Among the discoveries emerging from our labs:

-- A form of vitamin E inhibits the formation of certain kinds of cancer.
+- Specific forms of vitamin E inhibits the formation of several types of cancer.

 - A gene responsible for melanoma, and a potential drug that may inhibit the expression of that gene.

 - Green tea contains compounds that protect against colon and oral cancers.